aphiria/aphiria/README.md

 // Pass $encoders into your serializer constructor...
 ```

+You can also specify an array of property names in `addIgnoredProperty()`.

 <h5 id="property-name-formatters">Property Name Formatters</h5>

 You might find yourself wanting to make your property names' formats consistent (eg camelCase).
 You can use an `IPropertyNameFormatter` to accomplish this.  `CamelCasePropertyNameFormatter` and `SnakeCasePropertyNameFormatter` come out of the box.
 To use one (or your own), pass it into [`DefaultEncoderRegistrant`](#default-encoders).